aosheep/gauntlet/README.md

 * #### *Slow Time*

-  * Grants Slowness V for 2 seconds, Slow Falling for 2 seconds, and Mining Fatigue for 2 seconds to anyone in a 3 block radius including the user, but also grants Speed VII for 2 seconds, and Haste II for 2 seconds to the user only.
+  * Grants Slowness V for 2 seconds and Mining Fatigue for 2 seconds to anything in a 3 block radius excluding the user.
+  * Grants Slow Falling for 2 seconds to anything in a 3 block radius including the user.

 * #### *Stop Day Cycle*